-Vienna is a good location for commuters into DC.
-The Vienna Metro Station and Dunn Loring Metro Station are on the south side of the mailing address and easy access for anyone working in Washington D.C.
-The new Silver Line Metro started provides service to the Northeast side of town.
+Vienna is a good location for commuters into DC, Tysons Corner, and Reston.
+The Vienna Metro Station and Dunn Loring Metro Station are on the south side of the mailing address.
+Vienna is 11 miles from Washington, D.C.
+The Silver Line Metro provides service to the Northeast side of town at Tysons Corner.
 Fairfax Connector Bus 432 provides convenient rush-hour-only service to the new Spring Hill Metro Station in Tysons.

 Search the Vienna Real Estate Guide by Price Range:

-(listings are updated every couple of hours)
+(listings are updated every minute)

 I have lived and worked in Vienna for over twenty-five years.
 There has been a lot of change as the area has transformed from a sleepy bedroom community of Washington, D.C., to a thriving place where neighbors have fun getting to know each other.
 And the town has continued to evolve with over 90 house projects underway at any given time, a robust restaurant scene, an active town council, and an established small-town identity apart from the incredible economic development in nearby Tysons and Reston.

 Ideally, I enjoy sharing my knowledge and having a few good laughs with clients as we navigate through the Vienna real estate market.

 It’s a good place to live, and I’m happy to talk with you about buying or selling homes anytime.